 A registered physiotherapist trained in lymphedema will develop a customized treatment plan and help you set goals focused on learning lymphedema prevention and self-management skills.

-For more information, please speak with your doctor and ask about getting a referral to the Lymphedema Clinic.
+For more information, phone 807-684-6270.
+Speak with your doctor and ask about getting a referral to the Lymphedema Clinic.

 The Palliative Pain and Symptom Clinic provides excellent pain and symptom management for people living with cancer as well as assessing the psychosocial, emotional and spiritual needs of patients and their loved ones.
 The goal is to improve the quality of living and dying for patients and their families who are coping with challenging, advanced, or life-threatening illness.

 The team works together with patients and families, providing pain and symptom management at every stage of the patient’s disease.

 Patients and families can meet with the team in a few different ways:

 If you would like to be referred to the Palliative Pain and Symptom Clinic, please talk to your health care provider.